 You’ll find quite a bit of overlap among these categories.
 It’s hard to be only a “writing resource” given that there are now so many kinds of writing and techniques to think about!

-- Neil Patel is a marketer at heart but he also has great tips on content development (which also makes him and SEO and insights into Google and Facebook.
+- Neil Patel is a marketer at heart with great tips on content development.

 - Larry Kim can write about anything under the sun and it’s almost always useful.